Menu

 Genres: Comedy, Horror

-Keywords lingerie, stockings, knife murder, killer children, inbreeding, child welfare, nylons, sadistic killer, killer family, female sadist, spiderweb
+Keywords lingerie, stockings, killer children, inbreeding, child welfare, nylons, sadistic killer, killer family, female sadist, spiderweb

 Production Companies Lasky-Monka